 New Jersey’s gardens are a delight for the senses.
-As you absorb all the beauty during a relaxing stroll throughout our stunning horticultural displays and lush landscapes, you’ll soon discover why we’re called the Garden State!
+As you absorb all their beauty during a relaxing stroll through stunning horticultural displays and lush landscapes, you’ll soon discover why we’re called the Garden State!

 Another botanical treasure can be found in Newark’s Branch Brook Park, which has the biggest collection of cherry trees anywhere in the world.
 Visitors flock to the park each spring to view the large reddish-pink and white blossoms.

 Dedicated in 1984, the 96-acre New Jersey State Botanical Garden is the culmination of two eras of landscape architectural enterprise.
 It features an extensive variety of plants, evergreens, deciduous trees and shrubs in specialty areas.
 The crabapple vista, terraced gardens, perennial and annual gardens and woodland paths make it a delight to discover.

 The Presby Memorial Iris Gardens in Upper Montclair feature a collection of more than 4,000 varieties of world-famous irises, some dating to the 1500s.
 The gardens also boast an unmatched array of well-known and rare irises, which has earned it National Historic Site designation.